mreinstein/itsp-camera-gamepad/README.md

 Camera Controls from the game "Insanely Twisted Shadow Planet".

 Make sure you have a dual stick gamepad connected.
-The first button press on the gamepad will activate the controls.
+Engaging either gamepad stick will activate the controls.

 try it out https://itsp-camera-gamepad.vercel.app